An Experimental Study of Class Imbalance in Federated Learning: Experiments

 \subsection{Impact of Global Class Imbalance Degree}

 Table~\ref{tab:s2} and Fig.~\ref{fig:s2} compare the performance of the global model in scenario 1 (baseline case) and scenario 2, where $WCS = 1$ and $MID$ varies between [0, 0.21].
 Table~\ref{tab:s2} shows the final predictive accuracy and F1-Score.
-Fig.~\ref{fig:s2} shows the accuracy curves along with training.
-The F1-Score curves are very similar to the accuracy ones, so they are omitted from the figure for the space reason.
+Fig.~\ref{fig:s2} shows the F1-Score curves along with training.
+The accuracy curves are very similar to the F1-Score ones, so they are omitted from the figure for the space reason.
 The results tell us how the global class imbalance degree impacts the global performance.
 We can observe a decrease of accuracy and F1-Score with the increase of global class imbalance degree $MID$ on all three datasets.
-Table~\ref{tab:s4} shows the accuracy and F1-Score of the global model in the second case from scenario 3 (baseline case) and all cases from scenario 4 with $C=2$, where $WCS \approx 0.5$ and $MID$ varies between [0, 0.21].
-The corresponding accuracy curves are presented in Fig.~\ref{fig:s4}.
+Table~\ref{tab:s4} shows the accuracy and F1-Score of the global model in the second case from scenario 3 (baseline case) and all cases from scenario 4 with $S=2$, where $WCS \approx 0.5$ and $MID$ varies between [0, 0.21].
+The corresponding F1-Score curves are presented in Fig.~\ref{fig:s4}.
 They also show that a larger global class imbalance degree reduces the global performance significantly.